 What are Leagues and why don't the league maps contain nodes that we're familiar will from the FreeSpace series of games?

 Leagues are individual "games" of SquadWar.
 Think of a SquadWar League as something similar to a bowling league, basketball season, or club event.
 Your team can participate in multiple Leagues at the same time.
 The individual League maps don't exist within the rules of the FreeSpace universe.
 The current FreeSpace node map is way too limiting to create a single league, much less multiple leagues.
-A SquadWar league map needs a least three node connections from every system other than an entry node in order to provide the most amount of fun and ease of territorial expansion.
+A SquadWar league map needs a least three node connections from every sector other than an entry node in order to provide the most amount of fun and ease of territorial expansion.

 How do I join a league?